 The Fujifilm X-A3 shoots movies at 1080p and 720p, with a choice of 24, 50 and 60 frames per second (sorry, no 4K).
 And while I didn’t shoot many movies with it, I did capture some footage from a tour boat as we cruised through the Louisiana bayou.
 There’s even some Cajun background music.

 The Fujifilm X-A3 is a very capable travel companion.
-There’s not much this camera doesn’t do, and do well, with its extensive list of features and customizable settings.
+There’s not much this camera doesn’t do, and do pretty well, with its extensive list of features and customizable settings.

 Of course, that also means you need to learn a little about the camera in order to get the most out of it.
 Exploring the “Q” menu is a good start, but you’ll also find a lot of other features in the menus, like wireless photo transfer and a dynamic range adjustment, to even out the highlights and shadows in contrasty lighting.